steveloughran/engineering-proposals/refactoring-s3a.md

 There are also some less significant issues which have still taken up time.
-HADOOP-18397 and expect-continue being one.
+HADOOP-19317 and expect-continue being one.
-It's maybe a small piece of coat but a lot of time we spent dealing with log debugging before we got there.
+It's maybe a small piece of code but a lot of time we spent dealing with log debugging before we got there -about 50 GB of logs had to examined by ripgrep
-And of course I have to backport

 I'm not sure it is an SDK problem so much as potentially something in Apache httpclient.
-Either way, it took time to debug.
+Either way, it took days to debug.
+And again
+* Only surfaces overhaul connections with proxy in the way
+* Incredibly rare
+* Too up my time.

+At least this time the the fix was trivial -but I did have to backport it.

 ### How much time have I spent spent working round SDK issues?